reichlab/operational-models/covid_ar6_pooled/README.md

 This should result in a model output file and pdfs with plots under `covid_ar6_pooled/output`.

-# requirements.txt renv and details
+# requirements.txt and renv.lock details

 `requirements.txt` and `renv.lock` were generated according to [README.md](../README.md).
 For `renv.lock`, we installed these specific libraries: